potocpav/activity-tracker/README.md

 ### 3.2.0 (Time input update)

-- [x] More compact date inputs
-- [x] Replace Date picker with a native widget
+- Replace Date picker with a native widget
-- [x] Add Time picker to hourly time units, remove timer there
+- Add Time picker for hourly time units
-- [ ] Keyboard avoidance in Edit Activity and other screens
-- [ ] Chart mode where every data point is displayed
+- Chart mode where every data point is displayed

 ### 3.1.0